Developers-Here-Mobility/Here-Mobility-Demand-API-Overview/README.md

 **To request and book a ride:**

-1. Call *GetRideOffers*.
-In the **RideOffersRequest** parameter, the client specifies the passenger details, pickup and dropoff locations, and any special requirements such as a child seat.
+1. Call *RideOffersRequest*.
+In the call parameters, the client specifies the passenger details, pickup and dropoff locations, and any special requirements such as a child seat.
 Optionally, the client can specify a future pickup time, a desired price range and a sort order for the returned ride offers.

 2. Receive a **RideOffersResponse** object.
 This is a list of **RideOffer** objects, containing details such as supplier ID, price, ETA and cancellation policy.
 If a sort order was specified in the request, the offer list is sorted by the order requested (lowest to highest price, or soonest to latest ETA).

 3. The passenger selects one of the offers.

-4. Call *CreateRide*, passing a **CreateRideRequest** object that contains the chosen offer ID.
-Receive a Ride object.
+4. Call *CreateRideRequest*, passing the ID of the chosen offer.
+Receive a **Ride** object.

 >**Note**: This workflow may be repeated as necessary, if a booking request fails.

 ### Getting the Ride Status ###